Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: ASP-Based Algorithms for Selected Inconsistency Measures

-If a formula $\varSub_a$ consists of a single atom occurrence $\varAt^l$, we need to consider that the forgetting operation might have been applied.
-If $\varAt^l$ is either $t$ or has been replaced by $\top$, $\varSub_a$ is evaluated to $t$.
-Thus, if $\varAt^l$ is either $f$ or has been replaced by $\bot$, $\varSub_a$ evaluates to $f$.
-We express this by means of the following rules:
+If a formula $\varSub_a$ consists of a single atom occurrence $\varAt^l$, we need to consider that the forgetting operation might be applied.
+To model this, we first guess for each atom occurrence whether it is being forgotten: